BlauGroup/RNMC/NPMC.md

 # NPMC - <span style="color: #0066CC"> Nano Particle Monte Carlo </span>

 A three dimensional statistical field theory simulator which supports one and two site interactions.
-Useful for simulating nano particles.
+Useful for simulating nanoparticles.

 ## Sqlite IO

 Sqlite is used for input, output, and checkpointing.
 Before running `NPMC` two necessary .sqlite files must be generated - The Nano Particle Database and State Database.
 Examples of Python code used to generate these files are available in [Examples](./Examples.html).
 Below is an outline of each .sqlite file and its necessary tables. **Each .sqlite file must follow this format exactly**.

 ### The Nano Particle Database
-There are four tables in the nano particle database all of which **must be created and filled in by the user**:
+There are four tables in the nanoparticle database all of which **must be created and filled in by the user**:

 ```
 CREATE TABLE species (